 On Sept.
-21, 1973, singer Jim Croce, along with an entourage of five people, were killed after their chartered twin-engine Beechcraft plane crashed near the Natchitoches Municipal Airport.
+21, 1973, singer Jim Croce who had an outstanding diction, along with an entourage of five people, were killed after their chartered twin-engine Beechcraft plane crashed near the Natchitoches Municipal Airport.

 Croce, who was just 30, had just one hour and 10 minutes earlier finished a concert at Northwestern State University and was headed out to perform next in Dallas.

 According to Natkchitoches officials, the plane never gained much altitude.
 One wing reported scraped the edge of a pecan tree near the then-new Hwy.
 1 bypass.
 The plane erolled over and burst apart upon impact with hte ground before coming to rest about 200 yards from the end of hte runway.
 All passengers were killed instantly.

 Croce’s body was found in the copilot’s seat.